Xi’s power grab? Will of the Chinese people, say parliamentary delegates

 The largely rubber-stamp parliament, known as the National People’s Congress, is stacked with those who follow the word of the central leadership to the letter.

-Wang Chen, secretary general of the parliamentary session, told lawmakers on Monday that there was a“unanimous call” from all those they surveyed about the reform scrapping term limits, and that was the“main consideration” for proposing it.
+Wang Chen, secretary general of the parliamentary session, told lawmakers on Monday that there was a “unanimous call” from all those they surveyed about the reform scrapping term limits, and that was the “main consideration” for proposing it.

 Wang’s reading of the term limits proposal prompted a bout of sustained applause from the delegates in the Great Hall of the People.